ibr-cm/ions/doc/source/using_transforms.md

 When dealing with metrics that need to be calculated from one or by combining multiple signals, the use of a transform becomes necessary.

+A transform should generally receive a list of `pandas.DataFrame` as input.
-A transform should output a list of `pandas.DataFrame`.
+A transform should generally output a list of `pandas.DataFrame`.
+Generally, it will iterate over that list and apply the operation represented by the transform to every `DataFrame` in the list.

 When developing code for a transform or debugging errors, it can be really useful to start an interactive console by adding: